Renee Holmes

-Background
+Early career

 Holmes has represented New Zealand at age-grade level in taekwondo, soccer and ultimate frisbee.

 Rugby career

-2020–21

 Holmes made her Black Ferns debut on 21 November 2020 against the New Zealand Barbarians at Nelson.
 She made her international debut on 31 October 2021 against England at Exeter, it was the Black Ferns 100th test match.

-In 2021, she signed on with Matatū for Super Rugby Aupiki's 2022 inaugural season.
+After missing out on a contract with the Chiefs Manawa for the Super Rugby Aupiki's 2022 inaugural competition Holmes was approached by Crusaders chief executive Colin Mansbridge, and as a result she signed with Matatū for the season.

-2022

-Holmes was named in the Black Ferns squad for the 2022 Pacific Four Series.
+She was named in the Black Ferns squad for the 2022 Pacific Four Series.
 She scored her first international test try against the United States in the Pacific series.
 She was reselected for the team for the August test series against Australia for the Laurie O'Reilly Cup.

 Holmes was selected for the Black Ferns 32-player squad for the delayed 2021 Rugby World Cup in New Zealand.
 She scored a brace of tries against a scoreless Scotland in New Zealand's final pool game.
 She also featured in the knockout stage of the tournament and played in the final against England.
 The Black Ferns were crowned champions for the sixth time.

-2023

-Holmes re-signed with Matatū for the 2023 Super Rugby Aupiki season.
+She re-signed with Matatū for the 2023 Super Rugby Aupiki season.
+In the upset win of Matatū over Chiefs Manawa in the final of the 2023 season Holmes contributed 23 points in the form of two tries, two conversions and three penalties.

+In July, she scored a try for the Black Ferns in their 21–52 victory over Canada at the 2023 Pacific Four Series in Ottawa.